alexandrecpacheco/tasks/README.md

 # Tasks with .NET 6.0 and RabbitMQ

-This Task application is build with .NET 6.0 and RabbitMQ which allows you to add and list the tasks on REST API and Send and Consume the Task to the Queue on RabbitMQ and consume it in the console application
+This Task application is build with .NET 6.0 and RabbitMQ which allows you to add and list of tasks on REST API and send it to the Exchange on RabbitMQ and consume it in the Console Application.

 ## Install the project